Voyage of the James Caird: Elephant Island

 Elephant Island, on the eastern limits of the South Shetland Islands, was remote from anywhere that the expedition had planned to go, and far beyond normal shipping routes.
 No relief ship would search for them there, and the likelihood of rescue from any other outside agency was equally negligible.
 The island was bleak and inhospitable, and its terrain devoid of vegetation, although it had fresh water, and a relative abundance of seals and penguins to provide food and fuel for immediate survival.
 The rigours of an Antarctic winter were fast approaching; the narrow shingle beach where they were camped was already being swept by almost continuous gales and blizzards, which destroyed one of the tents in their temporary camp, and knocked others flat.
 The pressures and hardships of the previous months were beginning to tell on the men, many of whom were in a run-down state both mentally and physically.

 In these conditions, Shackleton decided to try to reach help, using one of the boats.
-The nearest port was Stanley in the Falkland Islands, 570 nmi away, but made unreachable by the prevailing westerly winds.
+The nearest port was Stanley in the Falkland Islands, 570 nmi away, but was made unreachable by the prevailing westerly winds.
 A better option was to head for Deception Island, 200 nmi away at the western end of the South Shetland chain.
 Although it was uninhabited, Admiralty records indicated that this island held stores for shipwrecked mariners, and was also visited from time to time by whalers.
 However, reaching it would also involve a journey against the prevailing winds—though in less open seas—with ultimately no certainty when or if rescue would arrive.
 After discussions with the expedition's second-in-command, Frank Wild, and ship's captain Frank Worsley, Shackleton decided to attempt to reach the whaling stations of South Georgia, to the north-east.
 This would mean a longer boat journey of 700 nmi across the Southern Ocean, in conditions of rapidly approaching winter, but with the help of following winds it appeared feasible.
 Shackleton thought that "a boat party might make the voyage and be back with relief within a month, provided that the sea was clear of ice, and the boat survive the great seas".